Naojen/SNOMED-Coding/README.md

     -v /data/Jennil/llama3/llama3/Meta-Llama-3-8B-Instruct/:/mnt/model \
     PRW
 ```
-Replace /`` `/data/Jennil/llama3/llama3/Meta-Llama-3-8B-Instruct/` `` with the actual path where the model and tokenizer are stored.
+Replace `` `/data/Jennil/llama3/llama3/Meta-Llama-3-8B-Instruct/` `` with the actual path where the model and tokenizer are stored.
 This approach ensures efficient memory usage while keeping the Docker container lightweight.

 Once the docker starts running, you will see an interactive mode of PRW as shown in Figure:
 ![screenshot](PRW_demo.png)
-<p align="center"><em> PRW assigning SNOMED based morphology and topography for a given colon pathology report</em></p>
+<p align="center"><em> PRW (LLaMa models through Meta) assigning SNOMED based morphology and topography for a given colon pathology report</em></p>

 # SNOMED Coding through LLaMa models provided by Ollama